minhphan156/Abode/README.md

 #Done
 Finished stories will be reviewed by Tech lead or PM and can be deleted from board.
+Issue should still be 'In Progress' and can also be closed.
 ```

 #### Pull request Rules
 ```
 When raising a pull request,
 - make sure you have written unit tests for your code.
-- please use same naming as the corresponing issue.
+- please use following naming convention: "SJSU-1234, what I did" (same naming as issue)
 - please update Story Board.
 - please discribe the changes you made
 - please make sure to tag the minimum amount of required reviewers.